s-hamann/ansible-openwrt-interfaces/README.md

 Requirements
 ------------

-This role requires [gekmihesg's Ansible library for OpenWrt](https://github.com/gekmihesg/ansible-openwrt) and the [netaddr](https://github.com/netaddr/netaddr/) Python package on the Ansible controller.
+This role requires [gekmihesg's Ansible library for OpenWrt](https://github.com/gekmihesg/ansible-openwrt), the `ansible.utils` collection and the [netaddr](https://github.com/netaddr/netaddr/) Python package on the Ansible controller.

 Role Variables
 --------------